EquilibriumEtf/balancer-module/README.md

 # Balancer
-This is a smart-contract app using [Abstract-OS](https://abstract.money).
+This is a smart-contract app built using [Abstract-OS](https://abstract.money).

 ## Features
+- Autobalance Abstract OS portfolio
--
+- Dex integration with Osmosis

 ## Commands
 - `cargo build`: Build the app